 I’m sure that anybody halfway through an introductory 8-week mindfulness course will object that distractions and the like truly don’t matter to them because the brand of meditation they have learned does not require the development of concentration, or any other kind of mental state, but only for one to note whatever arises in the mind – whether that’s a distraction or anything else.

-Here, however, we must still differentiate between mental activity that is indeed noted as a meditation object as soon as it arises, and true distractions that capture one’s attention to the extent that one temporarily forgets the intention to meditate.
+Here, however, we must still differentiate between mental activity that is indeed noted as a meditation object as soon as it arises, and true distractions that capture one’s attention so fully that one temporarily forgets that they are trying to meditate upon such mental events at all.
 Accomplishing the former and obviating the latter is a skill which must be practiced, and there simply are better and worse ways of doing so.

 Meditation and mindfulness are complex mental skills – like any other complex skill, they require a huge amount of dedication and practice time to perform well.
 The idea that there’s no way to do them better or worse may be useful as a provisional model of practice, for some people, some of the time, but I’m skeptical of even that much, and it seems to be doing more harm than good.